danspielman/Laplacians.jl/docs/src/about.md

 To get the current version of the master branch, run `Pkg.checkout("Laplacians")`

-## Version 0.0.3, November 20, 2016
+## Version 0.1.1, December 26, 2016

-This version works with Julia 0.5.
-This is what you retrieve when you run `Pkg.add("Laplacians")`
+This is the current version.
+It is what you retrieve when you run `Pkg.add("Laplacians")`.
+In this version, all of the linear equation solvers have the same interface.
+Some support for calling solvers from Matlab has been added.

+## Version 0.0.3 / 0.1.0, November 20, 2016

+Versions 0.0.3 and 0.1.0 are the same.
+These versions works with Julia 0.5.

 Warning: the behavior of chimera and wtedChimera differs between Julia 0.4 and Julia 0.5 because randperm acts differently in these.